In 'Somebody's Daughter' Ashley C. Ford Confronts The Crimes Of Her Father

 "It was terrible to try to process it," she says.
 "With rape, there's no mistake about the intention to harm.
 You intended to harm someone and you intended to harm someone in a way that I understand intimately."

-Just a few months before she learned about her father, Ford was raped by a classmate when she was 13.
-It wasn't until she was in her 30s and her father was out of prison that Ford told him about her own history of sexual assault.
+Just a few months before she learned about her father, when she was 13, Ford was raped by a classmate.
+It wasn't until she was in her 30s and her father was out of prison that Ford told him about her own history with sexual assault.

 "And then we just talked about it, and it helped me to talk to him," she says.
 "My dad asserted over and over and over about his crimes that he made a choice, that it had been his choice, and that he had taken away somebody else's choice."